Kumneger0/clispot/docs/guide.md

   * MPRIS2 support for media key control (play/pause, next, previous)
   * Works with system media key shortcuts

+* **Caching**
+  * Caches YouTube audio streams for played tracks so next time when you play same song it plays from cache.

 ### Technical Details

 * Built with Go and the Bubble Tea TUI framework